johnbaillieul/ROS-Jackal/robots/jackal/vision_based_navigation_ttt_ml/README.md

   ```
   arg name="world_name" value="$(find vision_based_navigation_ttt_ml)/GazeboWorlds/<files with your desired world found in GazeboWorlds folder>.world"
   ```
+2. You will also need to calculate the tau values using one of the options available
   #### Ways to calculate the tau values:

       To get tau values from optical flow run: